 Where once we worried about the types of games our children played (and much research has been carried out on the link between playing violent games and the impact it can have on your child’s behaviour1) we might now be more worried about the amount of time they spend gaming.

 There are several risks associated with a gaming addiction – social, educational, emotional, behavioural and relational.
-In many ways, a gaming addiction does not differ from an addiction to a substance or gambling and therefore needs to be treated early so that the most effective outcome to be found.
+In many ways, a gaming addiction does not differ from an addiction to a substance or gambling and therefore needs to be treated early so that the most effective outcome is found.

 Gaming addiction can also be a sign that your child has another mental health condition, like depression, Autism or anxiety.
 The gaming can be used, like any other addiction, to help the individual manage difficult feelings or to ‘escape’.